 When our little friends come back this fall, I know one of the first things we will be teaching and/or reviewing is beginning sounds.
 Phonics and phonemic awareness make up the foundation of reading.
 Practicing these two things builds stronger readers!
 With so many engaging ways to teach this skill and let students practice, I wanted to share just a few of my favorite beginning sound activities.

-- Use an alphabet chart as suggested by Fountas & Pinnell to help students associate a sound to a letter.
+Use an alphabet chart as suggested by Fountas & Pinnell to help students associate a sound to a letter.
 For each individual student or group who needed this extra support, we would chant the chart each day “/a/ /a/ apple” “/b/ /b/ bear” and touch each picture.
 At the beginning of the year, we would do this whole group every day!
 It takes less than two minutes and really helps build connections with what a beginning sound is.
-You can find one for FREE HERE.

-- Play Beginning Sound Bingo.
+Play Beginning Sound Bingo.
 You can use a regular alphabet bingo mat.
 Instead of calling out a letter, say a word or show a picture to the students.
 They will cover up the letter that the word/picture starts with.
 If you don’t have the actual game, divide up a dry erase board into six to eight boxes.
 Randomly write a letter in each box, and you’ll be set to play!
-You could also use the game boards from Level B Word Work.
+You could also use the game boards from Kindergarten Word Work Set 2.

 Identifying beginning sounds and matching the sounds to a letter is such a critical piece of reading.
 Whether it’s during guided reading or 1-1 practice with a student, getting this skill down will help with more challenging parts of phonemic awareness and reading readiness skills.